 FHI 360 is developing a six-month LNG self-injectable contraceptive, referred to as the LNG long-acting microsphere injectable, or the LLMI.
 Funded by the Bill & Melinda Gates Foundation, this work builds on foundational research conducted through the Contraceptive Technology Innovation (CTI) Initiative.

-In collaboration with the Shanghai Institute of Planned Parenthood Research, FHI 360 is bringing this product through the preclinical development stage and into a first-in-human or Phase 1 clinical trial.
+In collaboration with the Shanghai Institute for Biomedical and Pharmaceutical Technologies, FHI 360 is bringing this product through the preclinical development stage and into a first-in-human or Phase 1 clinical trial.